shadowga/website/_docs/2/a-directorate.md

 Telnet Admins are given the same commands as Super Admins except they can use [telnet](https://shadow.ga/docs/2/c-resources/#telnet-server).
 Our telnet server allows members with the rank to administrate even when they are not on Minecraft.
 This is useful for on-the-go devices such as phones, which have apps supporting telnet.

 ### Senior Admins
 Senior Admins have all the abilities as the above ranks.
-They're also given extra commands that are blocked to lower ranks; like `/time` and `/weather`.
+They're also given extra commands that are blocked to lower ranks; like `/summon` and `/socialspy`.
 The Senior Admin rank is also required for non-applicable ranks, such as Executive and Developer.

 ### Executive Admins
-Executives are in charge of all other admin ranks, except for the owner.
-They have the ability to suspend disobedient or rogue administrators, and even ban them if required.
+Executives are in charge of all lower positions; t have the ability to suspend disobedient or rogue administrators.
 They're also in charge of marketing the server to members when the owners are unable to.
-You probably won't even see these admins in-game that often, that's because they also take care of resources like the forum.
+You probably won't even see these admins in-game that often because they also take care of platforms like the forum.

 ## Appointment
 We always keep an eye out for potential administrators as the server grows.